 Kona Slots if this is what your racing for then you really do have to pick the race that best suits your ability but also look at championship races as these have nearly double the amount of Kona slots than a standard Ironman.
-In 2016 Ironman UK and Wales will have 40 slots each where as Ironman Frankfurt which is the European Championships will have 75 slots available.
+In 2016 Ironman UK and Wales (2017 Wales increased to 65 slots) will have 40 slots each where as Ironman Frankfurt which is the European Championships will have 75 slots available.

 Hope this How to Pick guide helps you and if you need us to help you pick please get in touch